Nahush-27/Agent-Jackie-Reinforcement-Learning-Adventures-in-Kung-Fu/README.md

 - In-depth exploration of MDP as a formalism for RL.
 - Comprehensive explanation of the value iteration algorithm.
 - Providing a formal proof of convergence for the value iteration algorithm.
+- Practical coding exercises to implement and understand the algorithm in Python.

 ### Week 4-5 : Q-Learning Algorithm and Project Implementation